microsoft/fast-creator/CONTRIBUTING.md

 ### DevOps
 #### Workflows
-This folder represents GitHub Action resources.
+The `.github/` folder represents GitHub Action resources.

 All files in the `/workflows` subfolder are automatically used during the CI/CD process.